 How effective is the course?

-Secondly, the course has run consecutively for 20 plus years and many of the participants hear about it through positive Word of Mouth.
+Secondly, the course has run consecutively for 20 years and many of the participants hear about it through positive word of mouth.
 We also have a lot of repeat business.
 Many sector leaders such as Wimbledon School of English, Kaplan and LSI Portsmouth, have put different people on the course.
 Feedback from participants consistently states that it has helped them become better managers.